soukudom/Sample-IOx-BRKOPS-2490/Catalyst-9300-APP/README.md

    conf t
    no app-hosting signed-verification
    ```
-   To verify if signed verification has been disbaled, use `sh app-hosting infra`.
+   To verify if signed verification has been disabled, use `sh app-hosting infra`.

 ### Install the Application